Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 Extravasation of Blood:

-— In case of suspected cranial injury, the body should be opened, and the cardiovascular system decompressed by opening heart before the head is opened.
+— In the case of a suspected cranial injury, the body should be opened, and the cardiovascular system decompressed by opening the heart before the head is opened.

 — When the tongue and neck structures are firmly grasped and pulled upon while removing the neck organs, the hyoid bone and thyroid cartilage may be fractured, especially in old persons.